gugod/www.perlbrew.pl/content/index.md

     curl -L http://xrl.us/perlbrewinstall | bash

-This installer installers everything to your `~/perl5/perlbrew`, for more advanced installation, please read [the perlbrew document](http://beta.metacpan.org/module/App::perlbrew).
+This installs everything to `~/perl5/perlbrew`, for more advanced installation process, please read [the perlbrew document](http://beta.metacpan.org/module/App::perlbrew).

 ## What is perlbrew